CrazyScientist1901/oss-audit-24BAI10038/README.md

 ---

 ## Conclusion
-[cite_start]This audit concludes that Python’s massive ecosystem and zero-cost barrier make it the industry standard for modern web scaling and AI.
+This audit concludes that Python’s massive ecosystem and zero-cost barrier make it the industry standard for modern web scaling and AI.
 While proprietary alternatives like MATLAB offer centralized support for high-stakes engineering, Python’s community-driven model provides unmatched versatility and transparency.